kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 ## Search for a pipeline

 When you search in Kosli you often need to refer to a specific pipeline.
-If you don't remember all the pipelines' names it is easy to find with `kosli pipeline ls` command:
+If you don't remember all the pipelines' names it is easy to list them with `kosli pipeline ls` command:

 ```
 % kosli pipeline ls